Mark of Beast in Scripture: Hopeful Clarity for Anxious Hearts

 “Then I looked, and behold, a Lamb standing on Mount Zion, and with Him one hundred and forty-four thousand, having His Father’s name written on their foreheads.”– Revelation 14:1 (NKJV)

 Before fear can settle, Scripture shows the counter-mark: God’s name upon His people.
-The strongest reality in Revelation is not the beast’s grasp but the Lamb’s claim.
+The Lamb’s claim is stronger than the beast’s grasp.
 Our identity is not defined by cultural pressure but by the Father’s gracious seal.

 “Here is a call for the endurance of the saints, those who keep the commandments of God and their faith in Jesus.”– Revelation 14:12 (ESV)